Free resources about the Texas Dallas Mission:

 - Mexican, Southern home cooking!
 (Brian)

 - Flautas, Tex-Mex.
 (Leslie)

-- Many kind of food.
+- Many kinds of food.
+(Eduviges)

 - Fried Chicken, Hamburgers, the occasional Roast beef (at meal appointments) Enchiladas.
 (Joseph)